rrthomas/new-python-project/README.md

 PYTHONPATH=. python -m project_name
 ```

-The project is set up with a `pyproject.toml` and Makefile to build, test
+The project is set up in a new git repository with a `pyproject.toml` and
-and publish it, and basic command-line handling.
+Makefile to build, test and publish it, and basic command-line handling.

 ## Copyright and Disclaimer